chaochaowong/sasquatch-nf-config/README.md

-This repos contains the Nextflow config files designed specifically for the SCRI sasquatch cluster.
+This repos contains the Nextflow config files specifically for the SCRI sasquatch HPC computatin environment.
-- `sasquatch.config`
+- `sasquatch.config`: custom config file for the sasquatch HPC
-- `atacseq_nextflow.config`
+- `atacseq_nextflow.config`: custom config file specific for running `nf-core/atacseq`
-- `atatseq_test.config`
+- `atatseq_test.config`: only for tesing `nf-core/atacseq`
-- `atacseq_nextflow.config`
+- `params.json`: parameters settings for running `nf-core/atacseq`

 ## run `nf-core/atacseq` for testing on Sasquatch